Nuclear war between US and Russia ‘would leave five billion starving’

 Alan Robock, a study co-author, said the scientists understand that nuclear war of any size would obliterate global food systems and kill billions in the process.

-“The data tells us one thing: we must prevent a nuclear war from ever happening,” the climate science professor from Rutgers University said.
+“The data tells us one thing: we must prevent a nuclear war from ever happening,” the climate science professor from Rutgers University in New Jersey said.

 Their research found crop declines would be the most severe in the mid-high latitude nations, which included Russia and the US and could have a knock-on effect on African and Middle Eastern countries that are dependent on imports.